valoriedodge/valoriedodge.github.io/_portfolio/flashphotographer.md

 ## Solution

 I decided to create two user models for the application through the Ruby gem devise.
-Because the information I needed from the two types of users was quite different and I needed them to be able to interact independently, that it made it prudent to actually create photographers and users as two separate user models.
+Because the information I needed from the two types of users was quite different and I needed them to be able to interact independently, it made it prudent to actually create photographers and users as two separate user models.
 Initially, I created a search model that would record user searches by zip code; however, I changed it to simply pass the zip code as a parameter to filter the list of photographers indexed.
 I also created a review model where users can designate a 1-5 rating and leave a review for any photographer.

 {:.center}
 ![]({{ site.baseurl }}/img/Photographer Login.png)